dentarg/auth0-blog/_posts/2018-04-26-rxjs-6-new-changes.md

 ### Deprecated Methods

-Some other methods have been deprecated and refactored:
+According to the migration guide, other methods have been deprecated and refactored:

 **merge**